f3rnando3669/Latin-lexicon-ML-Research/MachineLearningSummer/README.md

-This is the repository for the Machine Learning for the Rhetoruc Machine
+This is the repository for the Machine Learning for the Rhetoric Machine

 The Various Sentence Structures will be defined as follows:

-<S> is a simple sentence that is comprised of one independent clause.
+\<S> is a simple sentence that is comprised of one independent clause.
 <C> is a compound sentence that is comprised of two independent clauses and no dependpent clauses.
 <CC> is a complex sentence that is comprised of only one independent clause and at least one dependent clause.
 <CXC> is a complex compound sentence that is comprised of at least two independent clauses and at least one dependent clause.